feel-physics/HoloMagnet3/README.md

 ## What's this?

-This is a Science (Physics) education app for HoloLens.
+This is a Science (Physics) education app for the newest Mixed Reality (MR) technology headset "HoloLens".
-The target is students in junior high school, high school, college and university.
+The purpose of this app is education.
+The target of this app is students in junior high school, high school, college and university.
 You can learn about magnetic field which can not be seen in real world.
 This is one of education app which is few in the world.
+You can get this app via Microsoft Store.

 ## Concept